Gerald B. Hrycyszyn

 Jerry Hrycyszyn is an experienced trial lawyer focusing on patent litigation and post-grant proceedings.

-Jerry is a member of the Texas, California, and Massachusetts Bars.
-He has litigated disputes in federal courts across the country, including the Eastern District of Texas, Western District of Texas, district courts in California, Delaware, the Court of Appeals for the Federal Circuit, and before the International Trade Commission (ITC).
+A member of the Texas, California, and Massachusetts Bars, Jerry litigates disputes in federal courts across the country, including the Eastern District of Texas, Western District of Texas, district courts in California, Delaware, Massachusetts, the Court of Appeals for the Federal Circuit, and before the International Trade Commission (ITC).

-Jerry is ranked as one of the top performing practitioners representing patent owners in Patexia's IPR Intelligence Report.
-He has represented patent challengers and patentees in over 40 proceedings before the PTAB and regularly serves as lead counsel in inter partes review (IPR) proceedings.
-Jerry represents clients in a wide range of technologies in post-grant proceedings, from Godo Kaisha IP Bridge in the semiconductor space, to Shell Oil in the catalyst space.
+Jerry has represented patent challengers and patentees in more than 60 proceedings before the PTAB and regularly serves as lead counsel in inter partes review (IPR) proceedings.
+He represents clients in a wide range of technologies in post-grant proceedings, from Google in the cloud computing space, to Godo Kaisha IP Bridge in the semiconductor space, to Shell Oil in the catalyst space.

 Jerry previously served as an officer in the US Navy.
 He was with Naval Reactors, where he was responsible for directing research and development of materials technologies for naval nuclear propulsion systems.